prathamkakkar/2nd-sample-project-/README.md

-# 2nd-sample-project-
+# 1st site
-This is a sample project created by Pratham
+ This is the firdt repository by Pratham